norvig/paip-lisp/docs/chapter21.md

 Testing could be done with `run-examples`, but it is convenient to provide another interface, the macro `try` (and its corresponding function, `try-dcg`).
 Both macro and function can be invoked three ways.
-With no argument, all the examples stored by : ex are run.
+With no argument, all the examples stored by `:ex` are run.
 When the name of a category is given, all the examples for that category alone are run.
 Finally, the user can supply both the name of a category and a list of words to test whether those words can be parsed as that category.
 This option is only available for categories that are listed in the definition: